leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 );
 ```

-### Using `IDBDevice` in Mounts
+### Using Different Device Types in Mounts

-`CheerpX.IDBDevice` allows you to create a persistent storage device that can be mounted and accessed like a filesystem within the CheerpX environment.
+CheerpX supports various device types that can be mounted and accessed like filesystems within the CheerpX environment.

+#### IDBDevice

+`CheerpX.IDBDevice` allows you to create a persistent storage device backed by IndexedDB.

-Example: Mounting IDBDevice
+Example:

 ```js
 const idbDevice = await CheerpX.IDBDevice.create("dbName");